Website Design and Development

 When you study with us, you’ll learn from our experienced tutors and demonstrators, who’ll teach you how to use our facilities.
 These include:

-- Digital labs – use the latest XR equipment in an space especially designed for virtual and augmented reality development.
+- Digital XR labs – use the latest XR equipment in a space specially designed for virtual and augmented reality development.

 - Fabrication labs - bring your designs to life using 3D scanners and printers, power tools and a range of art and craft materials.